WELT/BÜHNE

 Since 2019, WELT/BÜHNE has invited Beniamin M. Bukowski from Poland, Alfredo Staffolani from Argentina, Satoko Ichihara from Japan, Birutė Kapustinskaitė from Lithuania, Asiimwe Deborah Kawe from Uganda, Noa Lazar-Keinan from Israel, Odile Gakire Katese from Rwanda, Natalia Blok and Oleksandr Seredin from Ukraine, Deepika Arwind from India, Pooyan Bagherzadeh from Iran and Koleka Putuma from South Africa to come to Munich for writing residencies.

-In the 2024/2025 season, Hong-Do Lee from South Korea and Carla Zúñiga Morales from Santiago de Chile have been invited to take up writing residencies.
+In the 2024/2025 season, Hong-Do Lee from South Korea and Carla Zúñiga Morales from Santiago de Chile have been invited to take up writing residencies, while Mariam Megvinyte from Georgia and Michael Yates Crowley from the USA have been invited in the 2025/2026 season.

 The residencies provided authors with three important resources in the form of time, space and financial support.
 During the residencies, which lasts several months, they produced texts and plays that are subsequently translated into German.